-The number of people in Vermont with I/DD in nursing facilities compared to all residential services for people with developmental disabilities in Vermont was 2% in 2013, considerably lower than the 5% national average.
+The number of people in Vermont with I/DD in nursing facilities compared to all residential services for people with developmental disabilities in Vermont was 1.9% in 2012, considerably lower than the national average.

 Chart: Residential Services for Persons with Intellectual or Developmental Disabilities: Status and Trends through 2013.
-Research & Training Center on Community Living, Institute on Community Integration/UCEDD, University of Minnesota, 2016
+Research & Training Center on Community Living, Institute on Community Integration/UCEDD, University of Minnesota, Preliminary data - updated 2015